Towards Accelerated Model Training via Bayesian Data Selection: Methodology

 \textbf{The final data selection objective.} With the above equation, the selection objective boils down to

 where $f_{x}^{(s)} \sim q(f_x|\mathcal{D}_{t-1}), s=1,\dots, S$ are MC samples.
-Compared to non-last-layer Laplace Approximations, which involve sampling over the parameter space and performing MC integration, the last-layer one enjoys a much faster evaluation procedure.
+Compared to the non-last-layer Laplace approximation, which involves sampling over the parameter space and performing MC integration, the last-layer one enjoys a much faster evaluation procedure.
 It also enables the use of a large $S$.
-Our method can also abandon KFAC approximation when the linear head is small.
+Our method can also abandon the KFAC approximation when the linear head is small.

 \textbf{The algorithm.} We present the training procedure in Algorithm~\ref{algo:1}.
 To avoid too large $|\mathcal{D}_{t-1}|$ and hence too sharpened approximate posterior, we use a tunable hyper-parameter $n_e$ to replace $|\mathcal{D}_{t-1}|$ in the computation of $V_{t-1}$ and $U_{t-1}$.
-For implemental simplicity, we use the exponential moving average technique to update $A_t$ and $G_t$.
+For implemental simplicity, we use the exponential moving average technique to update $A_t$ and $C_t$.
 For models equipped with batch normalization layers~\cite{ioffe2015batch}, we perform an extra forward propagation for the selected data $b_t$ to obtain proper batch statistics for model update, following \cite{mindermann2022prioritized}.
 Our method takes a similar amount of time per iteration as \cite{mindermann2022prioritized}.
 The primary difference is that we use a zero-shot predictor based on pre-trained models to compute the second term in \cref{eq:obj-f}, whereas \cite{mindermann2022prioritized} uses a validation model.
-Computing the Gaussian covariance in \cref{eq:lla-fdist}, MC sampling, and updating $A_t$ and $G_t$ consume neglectable resources.
+Computing the Gaussian covariance in \cref{eq:lla-fdist}, MC sampling, and updating $A_t$ and $C_t$ consume neglectable resources.